EOEPCA/deployment-guide/docs/building-blocks/datacube-access.md

 > **Prefer a notebook?** Run `../../notebooks/run.sh` and open the <a href="http://localhost:8888/lab/tree/datacube-access/datacube-access.ipynb" target="_blank">Datacube Access notebook</a> at `http://localhost:8888`.

 The Datacube Access BB filters your STAC catalog to expose only collections that include the [STAC Datacube Extension](https://github.com/stac-extensions/datacube) - specifically those with `cube:dimensions` or `cube:variables` defined.
 This ensures processing tools like openEO only see properly-structured, analysis-ready collections.

-### Understanding Datacube-Ready Collections

-Standard STAC collections describe what data exists and where.
-Datacube-ready collections add structural metadata: dimensions (x, y, time, bands), coordinate reference systems, and dimension relationships.
-This metadata tells processing tools how to interpret and load the data as a multidimensional datacube.

 ### Loading a Test Collection